zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 **Introduction**

-AMF-Placer is an open-source analytical mixed-size FPGA placer supporting mixed-size placement of heterogeneous resources (LUT/FF/LUTRAM/MUX/CARRY/DSP/BRAM...) on FPGA, with an interface to
+AMF-Placer is an open-source analytical mixed-size FPGA placer supporting heterogeneous resources (LUT/FF/LUTRAM/MUX/CARRY/DSP/BRAM...) on FPGA, with an interface to
 Xilinx Vivado.
 To enable the performance optimization of application mapping on modern field-programmable gate arrays (FPGAs), certain critical path portions of the designs might be prearranged into many multi-cell macros during synthesis.
 These movable macros with constraints of shape and resources lead to challenging mixed-size placement for FPGA